-We are Owen Brothers Catering Limited.
+We are Treng Ltd T/A Owen Brothers.
 We are a company incorporated and registered in England.
-Our company number is 7413538.
-Our registered address is Owen Brothers Catering Ltd, Units C3-C4, 32-34 Jaggard Way London SW12 8SG.
+Our company number is 12836317.
+Our registered address is Owen Brothers, Units C3-C4, 32-34 Jaggard Way London SW12 8SG.

-When we refer to “we”, “us” or ”our” in this policy, we are referring to Owen Brothers Catering Limited.
+When we refer to “we”, “us” or ”our” in this policy, we are referring to Owen Brothers.
 We are the data ‘controller’ in relation to the personal data you provide to us, which means we determine the purposes and the way in which your personal data is, or will be, processed.

 We use the following definitions in this policy to cover the different categories of individuals we interact with via our Site and Services:

 - Business contact: means an individual employee, consultant or agent of any supplier, distributor, purchaser or other commercial organisation we engage with in relation to our business.